Photo of Attorneys at Young & Young, Attorneys at Law

 4. » Burglary & Robbery

-You need a Charleston criminal defense lawyer who will work hard to protect your rights in these cases, especially if this is not your first offense.
-As former prosecutors who have worked on the violent crimes team in the 9th Circuit Solicitor’s Office, we understand how the state pursues burglary and robbery cases.
+Under South Carolina’s three strikes law, some habitual offenders may be sentenced to life in prison without parole.
+Theft crimes can be a complex area of criminal law that has severe consequences for people charged with crimes such as burglary and robbery.
+As former prosecutors, we have worked on the violent crimes team in the 9th Circuit Solicitor’s Office, we understand how the state pursues burglary and robbery cases.
 We know how to negotiate with the prosecution.
-If the state does not have a strong case and refuses to negotiate, we can go to trial.
-We will discuss your options with you so you can make an informed decision.
-Please call us at Young & Young, Attorneys at Law, to learn how we can help.
+If the state does not have a strong case and refuses to negotiate, we are willing to go to trial.

 While theft or another property crime may be an element of these cases, they are considered violent offenses and come with harsh penalties: